aantropov/sailor/README.md

 # Sailor Engine
 ## About
-Game Engine engine prototype made with the focus on high-performance and usability, based on multi-threading and bindless renderer.
+The `Sailor` is a game engine prototype made with the focus on high-performance and usability.
+The technical solution uses multithreading and has a bindless renderer made with `Vulkan 1.3`.

-The engine is render agnostic (with limitations) by design but currently have the implementation of `Vulkan 1.3` only.
+The engine is render agnostic (with limitations) by design.
-Code is written using a `C++` coding style.
-Project is written for the `C++20` standard and `x64` platform.
+The codebase is written using a `C++` coding style and the project is written for the `C++20` standard for `x64` platform.
-Currently the code is tested only on `Windows`, using `MSVC` (Visual Studio).
+Currently the code is tested only on `Windows`, using `MSVC` (Microsoft Visual Studio).

 ## Table of Contents
 - [Concept](#Concept)